openwisp/openwisp-controller/docs/user/rest-api.rst

     PUT /api/v1/controller/location/{pk}/

-**Note**: Only the first floorplan data present can be edited or changed.
+**Note**: Only the first floor plan data present can be edited or changed.
-Setting the ``type`` of location to outdoor will remove all the floorplans associated with it.
+Setting the ``type`` of location to outdoor will remove all the floor plans associated with it.

 Refer to the :ref:`examples in the "Create device location" section
 <create_device_location>` for information on payload format.